LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 You can stop this script after verifying that no more `oplogs` are being created, i.e., when source DB went offline.

-This concludes the complete self-hosted MongoDB guide.
-Please let me know your feedback in the comments.
+This concludes the complete self-hosted MongoDB data migration guide.
+If you want to learn more about MongoDB here is a useful resource on [how to use MongoDB as datasource in goLang](https://www.loginradius.com/blog/async/mongodb-as-datasource-in-golang/).